ieviev/pscomplete/README.md

 ## features

 - Performs well up to 100 000+ completions
-- Press Tab to expand / select if only 1 remains
+- Press Tab / Enter to pick the highlighted command
-- Press Enter to select highlighted command
+- Currently does not support tab expansion

 ## one caveat because of missing features in Powershell Core: